tef/crow/README.md

 Despite being a log, a roundabout sits between "fine grained locks" and "one big lock".
 A Roundabout to be used in a number of different ways:

-- Like a fine grained lock, `r.SpinLock(key, ...)`
-	- Each thread inserts a 32bit key, and spins if there's a match
 - Like a single, big lock, `r.SpinLockAll(...)`
 	- The mutator threads spin until all predecessors are complete
 	- Succesor threads spin when encountering a big lock in the log
+    - Unlike a normal lock, threads establish priority in who gets to go next

-- Like a reader, writer lock, `r.SpinRead(key, ...)`
+- Like a reader, writer lock, `r.SpinReadAll(...)`
-	- Readers create conflict free log items
+    - If a SpinRead encounters another SpinRead, it continues on
 	- Only writers force mutual exclusion

-- Like an optimistic read lock, `r.Epoch()`
+- Like a fine grained lock, `r.SpinLock(lane, ...)`
+	- Each thread inserts a 32bit lane, and spins if there's a match
+    - If they encounter a big lock, they wait for it
+    - There's also `r.SpinRead(lane, ...)` which only conflict with writes of the same key

+- Like Read-Copy-Update, `r.Fence()`, `r.Phase()`
+    - A fence can be used to notify all future writers an operation is in progress, via a uint16 of flags
+    - A fence can wait for all earlier writers to exit before starting work
+    - Can be used to handle concurrent resizes or snapshots, without blocking writers

+- Like Optimistic Locks `r.Epoch()`, or Lock-Free-Reclamation
     - Checking the epoch before and after reads to check for changes
-- Like an epoch based reclaimer, `r.Fence()`, `r.Phase()`
-    - The buffer has an `uint16` of flags for user use.
-This gets passed into all SpinLocks
-	- Changing the header affects all subsequent writers, but not previous ones.
-	- Unlike `SpinLock`, doesn't block new writers
-	- Waits for all predecessor log entries to complete, runs callback
+    - Can note down the epoch when a structure is retired
+    - Can check if epoch has advanced, or all earlier writers have exited
-	- Can be used to handle concurrent resizes or snapshots
+    - Can be used to reclaim shared structures, or keep thread local free lists

 Underneath, it's comprised of a ring buffer of work items, using a bitfield instead of a count to manage freeing items.
 This allows us to do some not very ring buffer things like removing arbitrary items from the list, but it also limits us to having a quite small ringbuffer.